mollie/api-documentation/source/reference/v2/balances-api/get-balance.rst

 Parameters
 ----------
-Replace ``apiBalanceToken`` in the endpoint URL by the balance token, which can be retrieved by the :doc:`List balances </reference/v2/balances-api/list-balances>` endpoint.
+Replace ``balanceId`` in the endpoint URL by the balance ID, which can be retrieved by the :doc:`List balances </reference/v2/balances-api/list-balances>` endpoint.

 Response